btschwertfeger/BiasAdjustCXX/README.md

 - Linear Scaling\* (additive and multiplicative)
 - Variance Scaling\* (additive)

 \* All data sets must exclude the 29th February and every year must have 365 entries.
-Otherwise it is also possible to adjust the data based on long-term monthly means instead based on 31-day long-term means (-15 <= i <= +15 days over all years) using the `--monthly` flag.
-The `--monthly` flag is required if you want to apply the techniques described in the referenced papers.
-This also requires that BiasAdjustCXX is applied on monthly separated data sets.
+This is not required when using the `--no-group` flag which can be used to apply the scaling techniques in such a way that the scaling factors are based on the whole time series at once.
+This enables the possibility to apply the BiasAdjustCXX tool to data sets with custom time scales for example to adjust monthly separated time series individually to match the techniques described by Teuschbein ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) and Beyer ([2020](https://doi.org/10.5194/cp-16-1493-2020)).
 On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
-Thats why the long-term 31-day interval variant is the prefered method and is enabled by default for all scaling-based techniques.
+Thats why the long-term 31-day interval variant is the preferred method and is enabled by default for all scaling-based techniques.

 ---